The option to stay in lodging on a military base is an incredible benefit available to members of the military community.

 Military Lodging Eligibility: Who Can Stay?

-Service members, veterans with a service-connected disability, military retirees, DoD civilian employees, and family members can stay in military billeting on a space-available basis on most U.S. military installations around the world.
+Service members, veterans with a service-connected disability, military retirees, surviving spouses, DoD civilian employees, and family members can stay in military billeting on a space-available basis on most U.S. military installations around the world*.
 The DoD Lodging website has links to the Air Force, Army, and Navy lodging policies.

 Each branch of service has its own eligibility policy, but in general, Space-A lodging is more flexible than Space-A flying.
 A service member or retiree’s spouse may use the privilege without the sponsor present.
 Also, eligible patrons can usually sponsor guests, including family members or civilians who do not have a DoD identification card.